paulsinclair51/briteTest/README.md

 These faults can be caught and reported without terminating the test run.

 However, some failures cannot be isolated in a single process.
-If a test triggers one of the following, the entire LiteTest process terminate:
+If a test triggers one of the following, the entire LiteTest process terminates:

 - `SIGABRT` (abort(), assert() failures, malloc corruption).
 - `SIGKILL`, `SIGSTOP`.